shaikh1994/Robot-Operation-Dashboard/README.md

 - Conatains a serch button on header. ( Serch function not implemented)
 - Notifications tab added on the header but not clickable now.
 - User tab dorpdown which contains 2 buttons settings and users which are currently mapped to hompage.
+- Side-bar with auto hide option
+- Filter button to add to hide widget. ( No implemented now)
+- A date selection tab ( Only UI.
+Will add feature in the future)
+- Add view button to add more widgets/blocks. ( Only UI.
+Will add feature in the future)

 ## Working Directory
 ```